josefadamcik/josefadamcik.cz/_posts/2022-12-05-ironsworn-offline-setup.md

 I started as soon as [Starforged][starforged] released.
 I was late to join the Kickstarter, I was event too late for the "late pledge", but I bought the physical copy as soon as the store opened and therefore got the PDFs.
 I dove right in.

 [I even started capturing my first Starforged experience in written form on this blog.
-It has so far 10 episodes.][valentin]
+It has so far 8 parts.][valentin]
 I moved on and started playing other characters but I am quite sure I'll return to Valentin Sikorski, the space courier soon.

 My first gaming setup was in front of my computer.
 PDF with the book and captured my sessions in [Stargazer][stargazer].
 Stargazer is very nice web application for solo play of Starforged.
 It can run in fully offline mode, even on mobile devices, has moves reference, all the oracles for random generation, star map and a possibility to write down journal entries.
 It's truly amazing application which keeps getting better.